 Hyams Beach, Jervis Bay, NSW

-Tucked away on the shores of Jervis Bay, Hyams Bay is another beach in the running for best beaches in NSW.
+Tucked away on the shores of Jervis Bay, Hyams Beach is another one in the running for best beaches in NSW.
 Hyams Beach is a popular holiday spot on the South Coast.

-The beach is surrounded by beautiful natural attractions and is popular for diving, windsurfing, snorkeling, and kayaking.
-But it’s the pristine white sands that landed Hyams’ Beach a mention in the Guinness World of Records, along with the crystal clear aquamarine waters, that draw many to this unspoilt piece of paradise.
+The beach is surrounded by beautiful natural attractions and is popular for diving, windsurfing, snorkelling, and kayaking.
+But it’s the pristine white sands that landed Hyams Beach a mention in the Guinness World of Records, along with the crystal clear aquamarine waters, that draw many to this unspoilt piece of paradise.

 Cable Beach, Broome, WA

-Cable Beach is the perfect example of Western Australia beaches, an iconic, perfectly flat 22.5 km long stretch of beach.
-Located near Broome in Western Australia, it’s an ideal spot for walking, running, playing, swimming, sunray catching, and of course, camel riding.
-If riding a camel isn’t your thing you can explore the beach on foot or hire a 4WD to push further.
+Located in Western Australia, Cable Beach is an iconic, perfectly flat 22.5 km long stretch of beach.
+Cable Beach stretches down the coast of the Indian Ocean and is located near Broome in Western Australia.
+This is an ideal spot for walking, running, playing, swimming, sunray catching, and of course, camel riding.
+If riding a camel isn’t your thing, you can explore the beach on foot or hire a 4WD to push further.

-We don’t know if its the magnificent sunsets that are common to Cable Beach, the camel beach rides, or the fact that it’s so remote and hard to get to, but something about this beach makes us want to hop on the plane and head there NOW!
+We don’t know if it’s the magnificent sunsets that are common to Cable Beach, the camel beach rides, or the fact that it’s so remote and hard to get to, but something about this beach’s dark blue waters of the Indian Ocean makes us want to hop on the plane and head there NOW!

 Camel train on Cable Beach.
 Broome.
 Western Australia